yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 So would I use this strategy to invest all my money?
 No. This is just a basic proof-of-concept, theres still a lot more testing to be done before I am comfortable integrating this into my own investing strategies.

 How consistent are the backtest results?
 What if I started/ended at a different time?
 How sensitive is this model if we tweak some parameters?
 Can we make it more consistent by adding thresholds?
-How do different factor models or clustering methods affect the returns? ...
-Theres still so much work to be done.
+How do different factor models, clustering, or forecasting methods affect the performance? ...
+There is still so much work to be done.

 The code and some additional visualizations can be found on [GitHub](https://github.com/yangsu01/funance_blog/tree/main/blogs/10-factor-models).
 Since theres a lot of code in the implementation of the model, I wrote it in a separate script [here](https://github.com/yangsu01/funance_blog/blob/main/src/investing_strategies/pca_fa.py).